FlixFix/smart-coffee/README.md

 # ☕️ Space for improvement
 This is my first time working with microcontrollers and also Node.js, therefore in the development process I already got a lot of ideas for various improvements, which are:
-* refactor the web server on the pico to use an actual web server library, which is provided by asyncio
+* refactor the web server on the pico to use an actual web server library, which is provided by asyncio i.e.
-* do not store configuration on the pico and the backend, do this solely on the pico
-* let the pico then handle turning on and off the machine based on idle time, which also reduces the complexity in the backend code
 * Remove the web socket between frontend and backend and let the frontend directly communicate with the MQTT broker

 I am happy for any contributions and critics!